NetSPI/PowerUpSQL/README.md

 	Get-SQLQueryHistory - Returns recent query history from target SQL Servers.
 	Get-SQLHiddenSystemObject - Returns hidden system objects from target SQL Servers.

-### Privilege Escalation Functions
+### Audit Functions

-These functions are used for obtaining sysadmin privileges from various levels of access in SQL Server.
-Invoke-PowerUpSQL can be used to run all privileges escalation functions against provided SQL Server instances.
+These functions are used for identifying weak configurations that can lead to unauthorized access.
+Invoke-SQLAudit can be used to run all of them at once.

-Example: Get-SQLInstanceLocal | Invoke-SQLEscalate-ImpersonateLogin -Verbose

-Example: Get-SQLInstanceLocal | Invoke-PowerUpSQL -Verbose
+Example: Get-SQLInstanceLocal | Invoke-SQLAuditPrivImpersonateLogin -Verbose

 |Function Name                 |Description |Status    |
 |:-----------------------------|:-----------|:---------|